Jaricapa-holberton/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ## Content

 This project models a Rectangle and an Square.
-This class have a methods that permit permit created and save all created objects in a json file Rectangle.json and Square.json respectiely.
+This class have a methods that allow create and save all created objects in a json file Rectangle.json and Square.json respectiely.
 Also you can read this files and create the objects.

 Examples:
 Save objects in json file